mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - Provides a platform that allows developers to create, distribute and run their applications.
 - Example AWS Services: AWS Elastic Beanstalk, AWS App Runner, AWS OpsWorks.
+- Removes need for organisations to manage underlying infrastructure (hardware and OS), allowing you to focus on the deployment and management of the applications

 ### **SaaS (Software as a Service)**